Azure-Samples/java-microservices-aca-lab/docs/04_lab_secrets/04_openlab_secrets_aca.md

 has_children: true
 ---

-# Lab 04: Connect to Database securely using identity.
+# Lab 04: Connect to Database securely using identity

 # Student manual